lyon-fnal/AdamPlutoNotebooks/Notes.md

 - View it in your browser with `heroku open`.
 It will take a minute or two before the app responds.

-You can look at log info with `heroku logs [--tail]` and you can exec into the container with `heroku ps:exec`.
+You can look at log info with `heroku logs [--tail]`.
+You can see if the dyno is up and your free quota with `heroku ps`.
+Note that `heroku ps:exec` does not work (apparently that only works on slugs).

 If you see [`R14` errors](https://devcenter.heroku.com/articles/error-codes#r14-memory-quota-exceeded) in the log it means that Julia is swapping.